 The people involved in the Network come from various organisations and groups – as well as interested individuals.
-Groups represented include: NZ AIDS Foundation, NZ Prostitutes Collective, Sexual Health Centre (Christchurch), Christchurch Women’s Prison, 198 Youth Health Centre, Family Planning Association, Pacific Island Health Resource Centre, Rodger Wright Centre and Crown Public Health Ltd.
+Groups represented include: NZ AIDS Foundation (now Burnett Foundation Aotearoa), NZ Prostitutes Collective, Sexual Health Centre (Christchurch), Christchurch Women’s Prison, 198 Youth Health Centre, Family Planning Association, Pacific Island Health Resource Centre, Rodger Wright Centre and Crown Public Health Ltd.

 We decided to make this panel as a way of acknowledging the women who have died of AIDS related causes in New Zealand.
 We felt this was important because women are often over-looked in the whole AIDS debate and frequently remain invisible.

 We wanted an image that would represent the strength and beauty of women.
 With this in mind we decided to use an iris – a flower which to us portrays these qualities.
 A colour copy on calico was made and padded to increase the effect of depth.
 The long stem and the wording are made of felt.